webconsulting/mcp-server-wsl-filesystem/README.md

 >         "-y",
 >         "@modelcontextprotocol/server-filesystem",
 >         "\\\\wsl.localhost\\Debian",
->         "/path/to/other/allowed/dir"
+>         "C:\\path\\to\\other\\allowed\\dir"
 >       ]
 >     }
 >   }
 > }
 > ```
-> This project remains available for specific use cases and as an example of alternative implementation, but for most users, using the original MCP server with the native network path is probably simpler.
+>
+> However, this project offers an **alternative implementation specifically optimized for WSL Linux distributions**.
+>
+> While the official server works by recursively walking directories using Node.js’s `fs` module, this implementation leverages **native Linux commands inside WSL** (such as `find`, `grep`, etc.), making **file listing and content search operations significantly faster**.
+>
+> This can be especially useful when dealing with large directory trees or when search performance is critical.
+>
+> So while the native network path may be simpler for many use cases, this project remains **a valuable solution** for WSL users looking for **better performance** or more **custom control** over the indexing and searching logic.

+---

 # Filesystem MCP Server for WSL

-Node.js server implementing Model Context Protocol (MCP) specifically designed for filesystem operations in Windows Subsystem for Linux (WSL).
+Node.js server implementing the Model Context Protocol (MCP), specifically designed for filesystem operations in Windows Subsystem for Linux (WSL).
 This project is a fork of the original [Filesystem MCP Server](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem) but completely reimagined for WSL environments.
-Unlike the original project which handles generic file operations, this version focuses exclusively on seamless interaction between Windows and Linux distributions under WSL.
+Unlike the original project, which handles generic file operations, this version focuses exclusively on seamless interaction between Windows and Linux distributions under WSL.
 Both projects are compatible and can run in parallel on the same system.

 ## Features